Amethyst View

 Amethyst Breath Visualizer

-Sync your breath with the violet light to activate the parasympathetic nervous system (4-7-8 Rhythm).
+Sync your breath with the violet light to find your center (4-7-8 Rhythm).

 Ready?